 - Applicant must receive a Redwood City utility bill in the applicant's name and currently reside at the address to which rate assistance is being requested.

 - Applicant must provide required proof of income documentation with the application.

 Complete the application form.
 Forms are available online and at the Public Works Services office at 1400 Broadway Street.

 |Provide copies of all requested documents along with the completed application.
 For your protection, please black out your Social Security and bank account numbers on all copies of documents.|

 Email all items to: email@example.com

 How much is the utility credit?You will receive a monthly credit of $20 for each service you receive from the City.
 If you receive both water and sewer service, your monthly credit will be $40, for a total of $80 per billing period.
 If you receive only water or only sewer service, your monthly credit will be $20, for a total of $40 per billing period.

 Can I apply if my utility bill is in another family member's name?If that family member currently resides at the address you are requesting rate assistance for, you may apply.
 You must provide proof of household income which includes that family member.

 What counts as income?Total gross household income is all revenues, from all household members, from whatever sources derived including but not limited to: wages, salaries and other employment-related compensation, interest, dividends, spousal and child support payments, public assistance payments, Social Security and pensions, rental income, income for self-employment, and all employment related non-cash income.

 Do I have to reapply once I am approved?You must reapply for rate assistance each calendar year (January - December).
 You may apply for the program at any time throughout the year.
+The City starts accepting applications for the following year in November of the current year.
 However, applications are accepted and processed in the order received and approved contingent on availability of funds.